-What if I also sat the LAT 2016 and got a higher score?
+What if I also sat the LAT in 2019 and got a higher score?

 LAT scores are valid for two years.
-If you sat the LAT in 2016, and sit again in 2017, you will be able to use your higher LAT score in your application to Law at UNSW Sydney.
+If you sat the LAT in 2019, and sit again in 2020, UNSW Law will use your higher LAT score in the selection process.

-Note: The LAT identification number for the LAT 2017 is a 7-digit number beginning with 7.
-To access your LAT results and identification number(s), you can log in to your online candidate account to view your previous test registrations and results’ statements.
+Note: The LAT identification number for the LAT 2020 is an 8-digit number beginning with 2.
+To access your LAT results and identification number(s), you can login to your online candidate account to view your previous test registrations and results statements.